How to Answer IELTS Reading Summary Completion Questions

 In its most general sense, prescriptivism is the view that one variety of language has an inherently higher value than others, and that this ought to be imposed on the whole of the speech community.
 The view is propounded especially in relation to grammar and vocabulary, and frequently with reference to pronunciation.
-The variety which is favoured, in this account, is usually a version of the 'standard' written language, especially as encountered in literature, or in the formal spoken language which most closely reflects this style.
-Adherents to this variety are said to speak or write 'correctly'; deviations from it are said to be 'incorrect!
+The variety which is favoured, in this account, is usually a version of the standard written language, especially as encountered in literature, or in the formal spoken language which most closely reflects this style.
+Adherents to this variety are said to speak or write correctly; deviations from it are said to be incorrect!

 These attitudes are still with us, and they motivate a widespread concern that linguistic standards should be maintained.
 Nevertheless, there is an alternative point of view that is concerned less with standards than with the facts of linguistic usage.
 This approach is summarised in the statement that it is the task of the grammarian to describe, not prescribe to record the facts of linguistic diversity, and not to attempt the impossible tasks of evaluating language variation or halting language change.
-In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestiey whose Rudiments of English Grammar (1761) insists that 'the custom of speaking is the original and only just standard of any language!
+In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestley whose Rudiments of English Grammar (1761) insists that the custom of speaking is the original and only just standard of any language!
 Linguistic issues, it is argued, cannot be solved by logic and legislation.
 And this view has become the tenet of the modern linguistic approach to grammatical analysis.

-In our own time, the opposition between 'descriptivists' and 'prescriptivists' has often become extreme, with both sides painting unreal pictures of the other.
+In our own time, the opposition between descriptivists and prescriptivists has often become extreme, with both sides painting unreal pictures of the other.
 Descriptive grammarians have been presented as people who do not care about standards, because of the way they see all forms of usage as equally valid.
 Prescriptive grammarians have been presented as blind adherents to a historical tradition.
 The opposition has even been presented in quasi-political terms - of radical liberalism vs elitist conservatism.